-With the year nearly over, it is important to be prepared for what forms you need to gather, file, and send to your employees and contractors for the coming tax season.
-While most have to do with taxes, some are meant to assess whether you’ll need to pay penalties to the IRS.
-In all cases, failure to timely file these forms can lead to late filing penalties.
+With the year nearly over, it is important to be prepared for the forms you need to gather, file, and send to your employees and contractors for the coming tax season.
+While most forms have to do with taxes, some are meant to assess whether you’ll need to pay penalties to the Internal Revenue Service (IRS).
+In all cases, failure to file these forms in a timely manner can lead to penalties for filing late.

 There are some key dates that you need to remember to ensure that all of your end-of-year forms are filed correctly, on time, and without any fines.
 Here, find a list of common federal tax filings and dates for employers.

 Employers must file a Form W-2 for each employee who (i) they have paid $600 or more in wages, (ii) they have withheld income, social security, or Medicare tax from, or (iii) they would have withheld income tax from if the employee had claimed no more than one withholding allowance or had not claimed exemption from withholding on Form W-4.
 Employers must also furnish a copy of Form W-2 to employees by this date.